G.E. Nordell's

 Starting with my move to the Belén, New Mexico area in 2005, I have collected info & links

-and placed them on a separate page, along with links for neighboring towns, including
+and placed them on several pages along with links for neighboring towns, including

 Albuquerque, New Mexico area